EventHopper/EHFlutter/CONTRIBUTING.md

 ```

+In the example above notice how we link to issues in different repositories.
+Please do this when specifying issues in [**EHServerSide**](https://www.github.com/EventHopper/EHServerSide) or other repos.

 ### Why the checkboxes? (optional)
 Well, after creating an issue with checkboxes in the description, your issue may look something like this: